Genome organization and gene regulation; microfluidics for cell biology.

-Our current focus is on the validation of our model for all genomes, which is based on two heterodox concepts: (i) active polymerases are locally concentrated in discrete sites called ‘transcription factories’, and (ii) these molecular machines are immobilized when active.
-In other words, instead of tracking like locomotives down their templates, polymerases attached to factories reel in their templates as they extrude their transcripts.
-Then, these factories are both the active sites of transcription, and major organizers of the chromatin fibre (as active polymerases and associated transcription factors tether templates to the factories).
+One current focus is on validating our model for all genomes.
+This is based on two heterodox concepts: (i) active polymerases are locally concentrated in discrete sites called ‘transcription factories’, and (ii) these molecular machines are immobilized when active.
+Then, factories are both active sites of transcription and major organizers of the chromatin fibre.

-We imagine that a promoter out in a loop initiates by binding to a factory containing the appropriate machinery, and that the frequency of initiation is determined by how closely that promoter is tethered to an appropriate factory.
-Then, regulatory motifs like enhancers (and silencers) act by tethering their target promoters close to (or distant from) suitable factories rich in the appropriate polymerases and factors.
+We imagine a promoter out in a loop initiates by binding to a factory containing the appropriate machinery, and that the frequency of initiation is determined by how closely that promoter is tethered to an appropriate factory.
+Then, regulatory motifs like enhancers (and silencers) act by tethering their target promoters close to (or distant from) suitable factories rich in appropriate polymerases/factors.
 [See YouTube movie.]